Skip to content Skip to footer

 Click the + to see more and the to see less.

 Failure by the States.
-K–12 student performance across the states—on average—has always been in crisis, a reality exposed by the nation’s newest president, John F. Kennedy, elected in 1960.
-Kennedy recognized that the states were failing to deliver strong educational outcomes nationwide.
+K–12 student performance across the states—on average—has long been in crisis.
+This reality was exposed by President John F. Kennedy shortly after taking office in 1960, when the staggering extent of the states’ failure to deliver strong educational outcomes nationwide became unmistakably clear.

 He was assassinated before he could act on his vision for national reform.